Nick Gordon Player Props: Twins vs. Marlins

-Nick Gordon -- 0-for-2 in his most recent game -- will be in action for the Minnesota Twins versus the Miami Marlins, with Johnny Cueto on the mound, on April 3 at 6:40 PM ET.
+On Tuesday, Nick Gordon (on the back of going 1-for-4) and the Minnesota Twins play the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
+First pitch is at 6:40 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Royals.
+He had a one-hit showing in his most recent game (1-for-4) against the Marlins.

 Nick Gordon Game Info & Props vs. the Marlins